best-practice-and-impact/qa-of-code-guidance/book/testing_code.md

 If missuse is still likely or risky, then providing the user with an error is the best approach to mitigate this risk.

 Logic that is reused from an existing packages that is already tested do not require tests when we use that logic alone.
-You should be aware of weather your dependencies are sufficiently tested.
+You should be aware of wether your dependencies are sufficiently tested.
-Newly developed packages or those with very few users are more likely to not be tested.
+Newly developed packages or those with very few users are more likely to not be thoroughly tested.

 ## Test that different parts of the code interact correctly using integration tests

 We define integration tests as those that test on a higher level that a unit.
 This includes testing that:
 * multiple units work together correctly
-* multiple high level functions work together (e.g. stages of a pipeline)
+* multiple high level functions work together (e.g. many units grouped into stages of a pipeline)
 * the end to end analysis runs correctly and meets users needs
 * the analysis works with typical inputs from other systems